aiswaryasankar/website/ICLR_2022_Blog.md

 ## Policy Gradient

 Before diving into how the paper makes use of offline policy gradients to address the shortcomings of MLE, we will first give some background on policy gradient and mention how it relates to MLE.
-The goal of reinforcement learning can be formalized as finding the policy $\pi$ that maximizes the expected sum of rewards (if the policy is parameterized, then we are finding a parameterized policy $\pi_{\theta}$):
+The goal of reinforcement learning can be formalized as finding the policy $$\pi$$ that maximizes the expected sum of rewards (if the policy is parameterized, then we are finding a parameterized policy $$\pi_{\theta}$$):

 $$
 J(\theta) = max_{\pi_{\theta}}~\mathbb{E}_{\tau \sim \pi_{\theta}} \Big[ \sum_{t=0}^{T} \gamma^t r_t \Big]